MicrosoftDocs/learn/learn-pr/azure-devops/deploy-kubernetes/includes/3-set-up-environment.md

     ```

    > [!NOTE]
-   > It may take 10-15 minutes for the AKS deployment to complete.
+   > AKS deployment completion may take 10-15 minutes.

 1. Create a variable to store the ID of the service principal configured for the AKS instance: